 Closing the Customer Feedback Loop: 6 Essential Elements You Need

 Customer feedback has no value gathering dust in your database.
-Acting on it, and in a timely fashion, is how you can convert this feedback into positive Customer Experience (CX).
+Acting on it, and in a timely fashion, is how you can convert this feedback into positive Customer Experience (CX) and close the customer feedback loop.

 Some would argue that it’s even more important, especially when you are dealing with feedback from a customer or prospect at risk of switching to a competitor as a result of a poor experience with your brand.